data-science-with-r/data-visualization-transformation-project/README.md

 ## Description

+A taxi is a type of vehicle for hire with a driver.
+Often seen as a yellow vehicle, taxi drivers charge passangers money to transport them from one place to another.
 These data contain information on a subset of taxi trips in the city of Chicago in 2022.
-Researchers are interested in what factors contribute to a passanger tipping their driver.
+You may have some initial hypotheses on how the taxi system works!
+For example, it may be reasonable to think the longer the taxi ride is, the more likely they are to tip or not.
+Or, we may wonder if one taxi company tends to get more tips than the others...

 A data table can be seen below:

 | variable    | description                                                             |
 |-------------|-------------------------------------------------------------------------|